Kassiano Wadri

 Kassiano Ezati Wadri (born 29 September 1957) is a Ugandan social worker and politician.
-He is the incumbent independent Member of Parliament, representing Arua Municipality in the 10th Parliament (2016 to 2021), effective 29 August 2018.
+He was the independent Member of Parliament, representing Arua Municipality in the 10th Parliament (2016 to 2021), effective 29 August 2018.
 The seat fell vacant when Ibrahim Abiriga of the National Resistance Movement (NRM), was assassinated in June 2018.

 Wadri previously represented Terego County, Arua District in the 7th Parliament (2001–2006), 8th Parliament (2006–2011) and 9th Parliament (2011–2016), as a member of the opposition Forum for Democratic Change (FDC) political party.
 During those tours of duty, Wadri served as the opposition chief whip, the chairperson of the Committee on Government Assurances and as a member of the Committee on Agriculture, Animal Industry and Fisheries and of the Business Committee.

 Background and education

 He was born in Aivu sub-county, in Arua District on 29 September 1957.
 He graduated from Makerere University, Uganda's oldest and largest public university, with a Bachelor of Social Work and Social Administration degree in 1981.
 Twenty years later, the same university awarded him a Master of Arts in Social Sector Planning and Management.
 In 2003, he graduated with an Associate degree in Democracy and Social Development, from Uganda Martyrs University, in Nkozi, Mpigi District.